-Polysilicon is the primary raw material used to make crystalline silicon solar wafers, the market price of which may fluctuate as a result of the economic conditions and the relative supply and demand of polysilicon.
-The market price of polysilicon decreased from between \$20 and \$50 per kilogram in the fourth quarter of 2011 to between \$15 and \$30 per kilogram in 2012 and then further decreased to as low as \$12 per kilogram by the end of 2012 and early 2013.
+Polysilicon is the primary raw material used to make crystalline silicon solar wafers, the market price of which may fluctuate as a result of economic conditions and the relative supply and demand of polysilicon.
+The market price of polysilicon was between \$15 and \$30 per kilogram in 2012 and then further decreased to as low as \$12 per kilogram by the end of 2012 and early 2013.
 Subsequently, such prices increased due to the market recovery to between \$17 and \$20 per kilogram in the fourth quarter of 2013.
+In 2014, such price stabilized at around approximately \$20 per kilogram.